bsteenbergen/leg/README.md

 ## Features

-- FEATURE 1
-- FEATURE 2
-- FEATURE 3
-- FEATURE 4
-- FEATURE 5
+- assembly-like, built-in "instructions" (i.e. ADD, SUB, CMP)
+- if and else statements
+- binary and unary operations
-- FEATURE 6
+- standard arithmetic
+- no local variables (all variables are locally scoped)

 ## Examples